ezosa/ezosa.github.io/README.md

 ### Headline generation

-**Effectiveness of Data Augmentation and Pretraining for Improving Neural Headline Generation in Low-Resource Settings**

-by Martinc, Matej; Montariol, Syrielle; Pivovarova, Lidia; Zosa, Elaine *Accepted to Language Evaluation and Resources Conference (LREC 2022)* _To appear_
+**Effectiveness of Data Augmentation and Pretraining for Improving Neural Headline Generation in Low-Resource Settings** Martinc, Matej; Montariol, Syrielle; Pivovarova, Lidia; Zosa, Elaine *Accepted to Language Evaluation and Resources Conference (LREC 2022)* _To appear_